History was on display this past weekend — and it was the culmination of a lot of work.

 The boats on the canal were powered by horses or mules walking alongside.
 One crew member, generally called the driver, walked with the animals up to 20 miles per day, which meant up to 3,000 miles in a single season.

-Page 2 of 2 - The canal had 108 locks because of the 972 feet elevation difference between Honesdale and Kingston.
+The canal had 108 locks because of the 972 feet elevation difference between Honesdale and Kingston.
 The locks were used to change the water level and lift the boats eight to 12 feet for each lock.

 The locks were numbered in order from west to east from Kingston to Lackawaxen and then from that location to Honesdale.
 That's how this lock got its name.